codepath/android_guides/Easier-SQL-with-Cupboard.md

 ## Overview

 Cupboard is a way to manage persistence in a sqlite instance for your app.
-It was written by [Hugo Visser] (https://twitter.com/botteaap).
+It was written by [Hugo Visser](https://twitter.com/botteaap).
 His talk on the library can be found [here](https://skillsmatter.com/skillscasts/4806-simple-persistence-with-cupboard).
 It's a small library, simple to use, and it was designed specifically for Android unlike ORMlite.

 Using the Cupboard persistence library makes managing client-side models extremely easy in simple cases.
 For more advanced or custom cases, you can use [[SQLiteOpenHelper|Local-Databases-with-SQLiteOpenHelper]] to manage the database communication directly.
 However, keep in mind that Cupboard was written with the intention to abstract away a lot of boilerplate and reused code that would go into making SQLiteOpenHelper function.